Irvin Khoza

-Irvin Khoza (born January 27, 1948) is a South African football administrator and businessman.
-Nicknamed "Iron Duke / Squveve", he is the Chairman of Orlando Pirates Football Club, Chairman of the South African Premier Soccer League and by virtue of this, Vice-President of the South African Football Association.
+Irvin Khoza OIS (born 27 January 1948) is a South African football administrator and businessman.
+Nicknamed "Iron Duke / "MadalaGufets", he is the Chairman of Orlando Pirates Football Club, Chairman of the South African Premier Soccer League and by virtue of this, Vice-President of the South African Football Association.
 His relationship with Orlando Pirates started in 1980, when he became its secretary and owner in 1991.
-As the Chairman of the Premier Soccer League, he was instrumental in securing the current sponsors of the league, Absa Group Limited.
+As the Chairman of the Premier Soccer League, he was instrumental in securing the current sponsors of the league, DStv.
 He was also the Chairman of the 2010 FIFA World Cup Organising Committee South Africa, after serving as the Chairman of South Africa's 2010 FIFA World Cup bid.

 Khoza was part of the team who secured the right to host the 2010 FIFA World Cup in South Africa and later became the chairman of the South African Organising Committee.
 At the announcement of South Africa's success, Khoza said that "This is the people of the world voting for Africa's renewal."